ni/monodrive-documentation/docs/monoDrive_home/Camera.md

 ```
 All values are the same as the RGB camera except:

 - **channels:** Used to determine the type of image output.
-For RGB cameras, this should always be `grayscale`.
+For grayscale cameras, this should always be `gray`.

 <p>&nbsp;</p>